aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## Introduction

-TODO : Intro
+The AWS Toolkit enhances the SAM Application development experience by integrating local debug functionality into VS Code.
+This document outlines the available functionality.

 While this document's main focus is on debugging capabilities in the toolkit, there are places where the experience around invoking without the debugger (aka "running") is also discussed.

-TODO : A limited selection of programming languages are supported in the Toolkit.
+Each programming languages (and corresponding Lambda Runtimes) require Toolkit support for debugging features to work.
+A limited selection of programming languages are supported in the Toolkit.

 ### Terminology